US sees record number of ‘billion-dollar’ disasters so far this year

 Hurricane Idalia

-A hurricane that tore through Florida in late August left a trail of devastation across the state and led to the deaths of at least three people.
+A hurricane that tore through Florida in late August left a trail of devastation across the state.
+On Monday, Florida officials increased the death toll to at least four.

 NOAA has yet to release a figure on the cost of the damage, but authorities have said the number could reach $20bn, a level of destruction that could also prompt insurance companies to reconsider their policies in the hurricane-prone state.